syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 This property is used to serve data from the data services based on the query provided.
-To bind data to dropdown widget, the dataSource property should be assigned with the instance of ej.DataManager.
+To bind the data to the dropdown widget, the dataSource property is assigned with the instance of the ej.DataManager.

 Default Value: